majkamichal/naivebayes/README.md

   - Gaussian Naive Bayes via `gaussian_naive_bayes()`
   - Non-Parametric Naive Bayes via `nonparametric_naive_bayes()`

-They will support sparse matrices in close future in order to boost the performance on the sparse data.
+They are implemented based on the linear algebra operations which makes them efficient on the dense matrices.
+They will support sparse matrices in close future in order to boost the performance also on the sparse data.
 Also few helper functions are provided that are supposed to improve the user experience.
-The `naive_bayes()` function is also available through the excellent `Caret` package.
+The general `naive_bayes()` function is also available through the excellent `Caret` package.

 ## 2\.
 Installation